 (b) Records of the overseas principal(s) for whom the GST agent is acting, as if the GST agent is the taxable person and complies with Section 46 of the GST Act.

 Appendix C - Guarantee

-A guarantee may be required for the granting or renewing of IGDS status.
-We will notify you on the amount and validity period of the guarantee if required.
+A digital guarantee (or eGuarantee) may be required for the granting or renewing of IGDS status.
+We will notify you on the amount and validity period of the eGuarantee if required.